wuxxin/machine-bootstrap/README.md

 # Machine bootstrap

-Unattended ssh based installer for Ubuntu 18.04-20.04, Debian 10, or NixOS,
+Unattended ssh based operating system installer

-    with buildin recovery image, root storage on luks encrypted zfs or other specialized storage layouts,
+for Ubuntu 18.04-20.04, Debian 10 and NixOS, with buildin recovery image, root storage on luks encrypted zfs or other specialized storage layouts

-    to be executed from a linux liveimage/recoveryimage system via ssh.
+**Usage:** to be executed on an linux liveimage/recoveryimage system connected via ssh.

-It serves two major use cases:
+It serves three use cases:
 + as an experimental Desktop/Laptop for getting experience with this setup
 + as a typical Rootserver (2xHD, headless)
-    + this is still in the writing and not ready yet, see `TODO.md` for details
++ as a home-nas/home-io headless server with one ssd and two attached spindle disks

+Current Status: **Experimental**

+Some setups may work, most break under certain conditions.

 ## Features

 + **efi and legacy bios** boot compatible hybrid grub setup with grubenv support
 + **one or two disks** (will be automatically setup as mirror if two disks)
-+ root on luks encrypted zfs / zfs mirror pool (encrypted storage at rest)
++ **root on luks encrypted zfs** / zfs mirror pool (encrypted storage at rest)
-    + and other common and less common, easy to configure storage setups
+    + and **other common and less common**, easy to configure **storage setups**
-+ ubuntu: modern initial ramdisk based on dracut with ssh for remote unlock luks on startup
++ ubuntu: modern initial ramdisk based on **dracut with ssh for remote unlock luks** on startup
 + **recovery system installation** (based on ubuntu casper) on EFI partition
     + unattended cloud-init boot via custom squashfs with ssh ready to login
     + buildin scripts to mount/unmount root and update recovery boot parameter
-+ logging of recovery and target system installation on the calling machine in directory ./log
++ **logging** of recovery and target system installation on the calling machine in directory ./log

 #### additional optional Features
-+ luks encrypted hibernate compatible swap for eg. a desktop installation
++ luks encrypted **hibernate compatible swap** for eg. a desktop installation
 + ubuntu: **overlay fs support on zfs** by building patched zfs-linux (frankenstein=true)
 + ubuntu: **saltstack provision run** at devop stage with states from salt-shared (eg. desktop)
-+ encrypt all sensitive data in setup repository with git-crypt
++ **encrypt all sensitive data** in setup repository with git-crypt
     + git & git-crypt repository setup to store machine configuration inside a git repository
-+ build a preconfigured bootstrap-0 livesystem image usable for headless physical installation
++ build a preconfigured bootstrap-0 **livesystem image** usable for headless physical installation
     + resulting image is compatible as CD or USB-Stick with BIOS and EFI support
     + optional netplan for static or other non dhcp based ip configurations
     + execute `./machine-bootstrap/bootstrap.sh create-liveimage` to build image
     + copy `run/liveimage/bootstrap-0-liveimage.iso` to usbstick
-    + use ssh with preconfigured key or physical terminal/console 4 of livesystem for interaction
+    + use ssh with preconfigured key or physical terminal/console of livesystem for interaction

-#### planned Features
-+ recovery scripts to replace a faulty disk and to invalidate a running disk
-+ desaster recovery from backup storage to new machine using restic
-+ home-nas setup with 1 x internal:type:ssd + 2 x external:type:spindle harddisks

 #### Example Configurations